MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-rtlenumerategenerictablewithoutsplayingavl.md

 Callers of the<i> Rtl..GenericTableAvl</i> routines are responsible for exclusively synchronizing access to the generic table.
 An exclusive fast mutex is the most efficient synchronization mechanism to use for this purpose.

-Callers of <b>RtlEnumerateGenericTableWithoutSplayingAvl</b> must be running at IRQL &lt; DISPATCH_LEVEL if the caller-allocated memory for the generic table is pageable.
+Callers of <b>RtlEnumerateGenericTableWithoutSplayingAvl</b> must be running at IRQL < DISPATCH_LEVEL if the caller-allocated memory for the generic table is pageable.